caioau/caioau-personal/website/slides/TorLHC2019.md

 * **Leave the Tor Browser as is (Don't install any extensions)**
 * Avoid opening downloaded files from Tor Browser (Use Tails)

 ### Any questions?
-Read the Tor Browser User manual
+Read the Tor Browser User manual and the support portal

-Tor Browser has a user manual website under: [tb-manual.torproject.org](https://tb-manual.torproject.org/)
+Tor Browser has a user manual website under: [tb-manual.torproject.org](https://tb-manual.torproject.org/) ([dgvdmophvhunawds.onion](http://dgvdmophvhunawds.onion/))

+Another manual that will help you is the support portal: [support.torproject.org](https://support.torproject.org/) ([4bflp2c4tnynnbes.onion](http://4bflp2c4tnynnbes.onion/))

 ---